Carla Frege, Felipe Lopez-Hilfiker, Ben Bensaoula, Liang Zhu

-The Vocus CI-TOF is a state-of-the-art solution for AMC monitoring.
-With one instrument, semiconductor manufacturers can measure several AMC categories simultaneously, in real time, with single-digit pptv detection limits.
-Vocus’s full mass spectra acquisition improves retrospective analysis when new target compounds become of interest.
-These characteristics make the Vocus CI-TOF ideal for monitoring the most complex and demanding AMC environments, ensuring precise and constant air quality measurements that are applicable to a variety of fab processes.
+Semicon AMC Monitors offer a state-of-the-art solution to the inadequacies of traditional systems.
+With one instrument, semiconductor manufacturers can measure several AMC categories simultaneously, in real time, with single digit pptV detection limits.
+Full mass spectra acquisition improves retrospective analysis when new compounds of interest emerge.
+These characteristics make Semicon AMC Monitors ideal for monitoring the most complex and demanding environments, ensuring precision and robust coverage, applicable to a variety of fab processes.

 Molecular Acids (MAs)

-The influence acids have on wafer yields presents a problem for semiconductor manufacturers.
-Inorganic acids are particularly relevant.
+The influence acids have on wafer yield is problematic; particularly, acids.
 They corrode metallic lines and pads, contribute foreign deposition on wafer surfaces, haze lithography masks, and deteriorate HEPA filters.
-The degradation of HEPA filters can lead to insufficient sanitization, the generation of unwanted boron species, and cause other effects that are detrimental to manufacturing processes, production instruments, and final products.
-The full effects of trace acid concentrations in the fab remain uncertain since solutions offering real-time, comprehensive measurement of inorganic and organic acids with single-digit pptv sensitivity are not widely implemented or available.
-Current state-of-the-art methods for acid detection, as listed in the International Technology Roadmap for Semiconductors (ITRS) 2017 report, provide limited sensitivity (>100 pptv), while <5 pptV presence of total inorganic acids are required for most fab areas practicing 5 nm processes or better.
-With single-digit pptv LODs, the Vocus CI-TOF provides precision MA monitoring, greatly outperforming currently deployed techniques.
+The degradation of filters can lead to insufficient sanitization, the generation of unwanted boron species, and cause other effects that are detrimental to manufacturing processes, production equipment, and final products.
+The full effects of trace acid concentrations remain uncertain since monitoring solutions offering real-time, comprehensive measurement of inorganic and organic acids with single digit pptv sensitivity are not widely implemented or available.
+Conventional methods for acid detection listed in the International Technology Roadmap for Semiconductors (ITRS) 2017 report provide limited sensitivity (>100 pptv), while <5 pptV presence of total inorganic acids are required for most fabs practicing 5 nm processes or smaller.
+With single digit pptV detection limits, Semicon AMC Monitors provide precision acid monitoring, greatly outperforming currently deployed techniques.